ampproject/amphtml/ads/custom.md

 limitations under the License.
 -->

-# Imagead
+# Custom

-Imagead does not represent a specific network.
-Rather, it provides a way for a site to display simple image ads on a self-service basis.
+Custom does not represent a specific network.
+Rather, it provides a way for a site to display simple ads on a self-service basis.
 You must provide your own ad server to deliver the ads in json format as shown below.

-Ads may have a custom mustache template (see mustache.js).
-If they don't, a simple template will be used consisting only of a link and
+Each ad must contain a mustache template (see mustache.js).

+Each ad must contain the URL that will be used to fetch data from the server.

+Usually, there will be multiple ads on a page.
+The best way of dealing with this is to give all the ads the same ad server URL and give each ad a different slot id: this will result in a single call to the ad server.

+An alternative is to use a different URL for each ad, according to some format understood by the ad server.

 ## Examples